 Jim has more than 15 years of tax consulting experience, including R&D tax incentives.
 He works with a variety of industries, including chemical, food, plastics, medical device and equipment manufacturing, technology, software, engineering, and life sciences.
 He helps clients benefit from R&D tax incentives, including federal and state credits, and provides assistance with IRS and state taxing authorities to support R&D tax incentives claims.

 Chrystal has more than six years of public accounting experience, with five of those years specifically focused on R&D Tax Credit studies.
 She provides consulting services to help clients identify, compute, and document federal and state R&D tax benefits.
 Chrystal has experience working with numerous industries including manufacturing, technology, food science, and aerospace and defense.

 CPE Category: Taxes

-These are live-group seminars.
+These are Internet Group based sessions.
 No prerequisites or advanced preparation required.
 For information regarding refund, complaint and program cancellation policies, please contact Jason McKeever at 701.476.8773.